What Is Acceptance and Commitment Therapy?

 ACT and Mindfulness

 Mindfulness is an important part of ACT and building psychological flexibility for self-awareness.
-Through self-awareness, you can fully emerge to think and live in the present moment without judgment of yourself and your past.
-Mindfulness-based interventions can support you in developing new ways of thinking about yourself, others, and the world.
-According to an article from the Cognitive and Behavioral Practice Journal, researchers have found that mindfulness is a core strategy in developing non-judgmental acceptance of your internal experiences and supports you in moving away from avoidance-based thinking.
+In gaining self-awareness, we can start to fully live in the present moment without judgment of self and our past experiences.
+Mindfulness-based interventions can support clients in developing new ways of thinking about themselves, others, and the world around them.
+According to an article from the Cognitive and Behavioral Practice Journal, researchers have found that mindfulness is a key strategy in developing non-judgmental acceptance of internal experiences and supports individuals in moving away from avoidance-based thinking.

 The goal is not to erase negative thinking or feelings, as life can be filled with happiness, sadness, joy, fear, and other complex and multifaceted experiences.
-Constant positivity is an unhealthy approach.
-The ability to experience a full range of emotions is important to your health, impacting how you cope, process, and learn from your life experiences.
-Through mindfulness, you can discover objectivity.
-With objectivity, you can learn how to observe, detach, and fully accept both positive and negative thoughts and feelings.
-When you can accept negative and positive feelings without acting on the negative ones with unhealthy behaviors, you are building a healthier you.
+Constant positivity also is an unhealthy approach.
+The ability to experience a full range of emotions is important to a person’s overall health, impacting how we cope, process, and learn from our experiences.
+Through mindfulness, clients can discover objectivity.
+Through this process, they can learn how to observe, detach, and fully accept both positive and negative thoughts and feelings.
+Learning to accept all emotions feelings without using unhealthy behaviors to cope is a step toward building a healthier way of living.

 To learn more about mindfulness, visit our Mindfulness page.